Air France: Le Salon

-Air France lounges are known as Le Salon, and are open to La Première, Business, and Premium Economy passengers, as well as Flying Blue Gold, Flying Blue Platinum, SkyTeam Elite and Elite Plus members.
-Worldwide, there are 530 Air France and Skyteam lounges in 300 international airports on every continent except Antarctica.
+Air France lounges are known as Le Salon, and are open to La Première and Business passengers, as well as Flying Blue Gold, Flying Blue Platinum and SkyTeam Elite Plus members.
+Worldwide, there are 530 Air France and SkyTeam lounges in 300 international airports on every continent except Antarctica.

 Flying Blue

-Flying Blue, the frequent flyer program of Air France-KLM, awards members points based on miles travelled and class of service.
+Flying Blue, the frequent flyer program of Air France-KLM, awards members points based on distance travelled and class of service.
 Membership into the program is free.
 The program is divided into standard (Explorer), Elite (Silver) and Elite Plus (Gold and Platinum) statuses.
 Explorer is the basic level which is attained upon entry into the program.
-Elite status is attained by accruing a certain number of miles within one calendar year.
+Elite status is attained by accruing a certain number of XP (Experience Points) within one year.
 Elite Silver, Elite Plus Gold, and Elite Plus Platinum cards have added benefits.
 An invitation-only card called Club 2000 is attributed to some VIPs, celebrities and politicians.
 Officially, it provides the same benefits as Platinum status but numerous sources confirm it almost guarantees upgrade to Business or La Première.
 Flying Blue succeeded Air France's previous frequent flyer program, Fréquence Plus, which operated until the Air France-KLM merger in 2003.